-- Pump head has a fixed Permo-elastic silicon sealing ring fixed to allow for easy and safe closing after cleaning
+- The pump head has a fixed Permo-elastic silicon sealing ring fixed to allow for easy and safe closing after cleaning

-- Can be equipped with either sponge and/or loose filter media.
+- It can be equipped with either sponge and/or loose filter media.

-- Comes with a spray bar, inlet pipe, hose as well as complete filter media and valves.
+- It comes with a spray bar, inlet pipe, hose, as well as complete filter media and valves.

 The EHEIM classic canister filter is tried and tested and operates at a high level of efficiency perfect for large systems.